neocotic/grunt-html-md/docs/md-examples.md

 }
 ```

-If no `output` is specified then the Markdown file will be created in the same directory as the
+If no `output` option is specified then the Markdown file will be created in the same directory as
-source file.
+the source file.